 2) Be sure to feed your puppy a premium dog food without artificial preservatives or colors.
 For picky eaters or small puppies, it works well to start with a specialty toy puppy food such as Royal Canin Mini Puppy or Eukanuba Small Breed Puppy.
 For the long-term, we recommend food that is wheat, corn, and soy free (e.g., Diamond Naturals Small Breed, Taste of The Wild/Nature’s Domain, Blue Buffalo, Hi-Tek Naturals, Natural Balance).
 Poms eat very little, so it’s not expensive to feed the best food.
 (Note: Please do not feed cat food to puppies.)
-Until your puppy is at least 3 months old, we suggest feeding a heaping tablespoon of premium canned food mixed with a tablespoon of plain yogurt with dinner.
-The yogurt will help establish a healthy intestinal flora which can be compromised at times of stress.
+Until your puppy is at least 3 months old, we suggest feeding a heaping tablespoon of premium canned food mixed with a tablespoon of plain yogurt or mixed with a good quality probiotic supplement with dinner.
+The probiotics will help establish a healthy intestinal flora which can be compromised at times of stress.
 NOTE: To avoid hypoglycemia, it’s very important that your puppy be allowed to nibble throughout the day and that you see him eagerly eat at least one serving of canned food each day.
 If your puppy is not yet eating kibble well, you’ll need to offer several servings of canned food throughout the day.
 As your puppy matures, you can wean him/her off of the canned food mixture as long as he/she is eating kibble well.
 Chew sticks are recommended to help clean your puppy’s teeth, and will help save your furniture.

 4) DO NOT feed your puppy table scraps.
 Small dogs like poms are especially sensitive.
 If fed table scraps, your puppy will be doomed to tooth problems, health problems and will likely become overweight.
 Spicy foods like sausage can make a Pom puppy very ill.
 If you’d like to give a reward, a bit of liver, cheese or occasional healthy dog biscuit is O.K., but don’t overdo.
 A very good way to make good doggie treats is to boil liver, cut it into small bite size pieces and then keep it frozen in a zip lock freezer baggie.
 This makes a wonderful healthy treat or training reward.
 Canned food is fine for puppies, but not recommended for adult dogs.
 Your dog’s teeth will be healthier with dry food.
 Again, give chew sticks often.
 Do not give milk.
 If you decide to switch food, introduce the new food gradually mixing it with the old food.
 Quick diet changes can cause diarrhea.
 Persistent diarrhea, a pot belly, or thinness can be a sign of worms.
 Take your puppy to the vet or worm with Nemex II.
 (Take your puppy to the vet for a fecal if symptoms do not improve after worming with Nemex).

 5) Your puppy may whine or cry at night at first.
 He has been separated from his mother & litter mates, and will be lonely.
 Unless the cries are sharp indicating pain or illness, do not pick up the puppy.
 If you do, he will continue to cry every night.
-Place the puppy in his crate, and then go and reassure him periodically.
+Place the puppy in his playpen or crate, and then go and reassure him periodically.
 He will soon learn that nighttime is for sleeping, not crying.
 I also suggest giving your puppy a small stuffed toy right away.
 It will comfort your puppy when you are away.
 Be sure that the toy has no pieces that could be chewed off and choked on.
 Avoid yelling at your puppy.
 A sharp “no” is all that is needed when he does something wrong.
 Yelling at or hitting your puppy will give him a low self esteem, and he will not obtain his full potential.

 6) Be sure to give your puppy plenty of attention and love.
 Poms adore their masters and need to receive petting and attention as reassurance every day.
 Avoid leaving him/her alone for extended periods of time.
 Make sure to allow him plenty of exercise.
 Check that there are no small objects around your home that can be choked on or electrical cords that can be chewed.
 Also make sure that any puppy pens or fencing have small enough bar spacing so that your puppy cannot get his head through and strangle himself.
 CAUTION: Poms are easily hit by cars.
 Walk your dog only on a lead.
 Do not allow him to play where there is traffic or where he can dart into the street.
 Poms tend to panic when they see an oncoming car, and usually do not move out of the way.
 Use good sense to avoid the tragedy of your pet being killed.
 Also, watch large dogs.
 Poms can be killed by large dogs.
 Be careful not to drop your puppy or allow small children to carry him around.
 Poms sustain internal injuries easily.